 Boiling the Sap

 Depending on the sugar content of the sap, it takes about 40-45 gallons of sap to produce one gallon of finished syrup.
 The larger the surface area of your evaporating pan, the more quickly you can evaporate all that water.
-For the hobby maple sugaring operation, I recommend just experimenting and using whatever you can find for boiling down sap.
+For the hobby maple sugaring operation, Experiment and use whatever you can find for boiling down sap.
 Evaporators, even small ones, are expensive pieces of equipment (though check your local trader for used ones).